Diaz137-lab/1472/replit.md

-# FutureWallet - Cryptocurrency Trading Platform
+# QuotexWallet - Cryptocurrency Trading Platform

 ## Overview

-FutureWallet is a modern cryptocurrency trading platform built as a full-stack web application.
+QuotexWallet is a modern cryptocurrency trading platform built as a full-stack web application.
 It provides users with the ability to buy, sell, and manage cryptocurrency portfolios through an intuitive interface.
 The application features real-time price tracking, portfolio management, trading capabilities, and institutional services.

 ## System Architecture